 1. Proper packaging requires the use of 3 components: a primary receptacle, secondary packaging, and tertiary packaging.

 2. The primary receptacle is the blood tube, culturette, formalin-containing jar, etc. that the sample is placed in.

 3. Place the primary receptacle in the secondary packaging.

-- The secondary packaging may be a Ziploc bag, box, or a plastic container (as with samples in formalin).
+- The secondary packaging may be a Ziploc bag, box, or other sealable container.
 For liquids, the secondary packaging must be leakproof; for solids, the secondary packaging must be siftproof.

 - Primary receptacles must be packed in secondary packaging in such a way that, under normal conditions of transport, they cannot break, be punctured, or leak their contents into the secondary packaging.